 Coronavirus: Wisdom from a Social Justice Lens - Healing Justice Podcast

 Coronavirus, Climate Change, and Community Care - Susan Raffo

-In order to take proactive steps to protect staff and community members, the Ella Baker Center office will be closed and we are cancelling all events and space reservations in the Restore Oakland building for the next month or so, or until April 15th, 2020.
+In order to take proactive steps to protect staff and community members, the Ella Baker Center office will be closed and we are cancelling all events and space reservations in the Restore Oakland building.

-We will be organizing digital meetings and gatherings via Zoom during this time.
+We will be organizing digital meetings and gatherings via Zoom during this time, including our next member meeting happening on July 1st!
 Please check the Ella Baker Center events page.